 Sufficient sleep (seven to eight hours) is not just important to energize your body and mind for the next day.
 Sleep is necessary to support all of your body’s functions, including your immune system.
 Studies have shown that people who do not get enough sleep tend to have a weaker immune function.

 While you sleep, your muscles repair themselves, your brain regenerates, and your body creates proteins that fight infection and inflammation.
 Additional research also shows that a consistent sleep schedule allows for more optimal sleep and full-body benefits.
 To get restful sleep, try turning off your phone at least an hour before bedtime and do something calming: drink some herbal tea, practice restorative yoga, take a bath, or meditate before lying down to sleep.
+Help yourself out if you must with some melatonin supplements for better sleep.

 There is no one-size-fits-all approach to exercise.
 From high-intensity training to running to more low-impact movement like yoga, the important thing is that you move your body, ideally every day.
 You can even use a mini-trampoline.
 Lymph is the fluid that carries white blood cells through your body.
 It doesn’t naturally pump through your body.
 Regular movement can help move this fluid through your body.
+Also the benefits of taking zinc can make a change.

 Exercise has been shown to boost the immune system and also to reduce stress and anxiety.
 One caveat is this research suggests overworking your body can lower your immune defense.
 It’s best to not overexert, especially if your goal is boosting your immune system.
 Exercise should not be painful, stressful, or viewed as a form of punishment.
 My best advice is to mix it up, have fun with it, do things that make you feel good.
 It’s better to enjoy moving your body rather than stressing about the types of exercise you think you “should” be doing.
 And as always, listen to your body!